1. Refuse Pickup

 Potholes also can be reported through the “COM Connect” App.
 The app allows users to submit photos of potholes or other public works issues via mobile devices.
 For more information on how to file a report, visit https://www.mauicounty.gov/2024/COM-Connect.

-The clubhouse solar panels are installed and with only a prtial year's usagewe have saved approximately $1000.00 in 2020.
+The clubhouse solar panels are installed.
 Solar installation for Deep Well I is complete and the system is fully functional.
-The CBRE (Community Based Renewable Energy) will be next in line to install and in the permitting process.
-We hope to have that finished before the end of the summer.
+The CBRE (Community Based Renewable Energy) is in the installation phase and should be complete in January 2023.
 A big thank you to everyone on the Solar Committee: Dick Glenn, Gladys Skinner, Chuck Everhart, Tom Witte and Yvonne Everhart for their time, their valuable input, their expertise and their commitment.